getavalon/docs/pages/2.0/guides.md

 ## Create your second project

-Once you've tailored your configuration and inventory to your liking, you can re-use them for future projects.
+Once you've tailored the configuration and inventory to your liking, you can re-use them for future projects.

 1. Copy your `.config.toml` and `.inventory.toml` files from your first project.
 2. Run the `--save` command